Profession Calculators

 Common Mistakes to Avoid

-• Rebalancing too frequently in taxable accounts, generating unnecessary capital gains taxes.
+• Rebalancing too frequently in taxable accounts.
+Each sale in a taxable account triggers capital gains tax.
+Monthly rebalancing in a taxable brokerage account generates unnecessary tax costs that erode the risk-management benefit.
 Annual or threshold-based rebalancing is typically sufficient.

 Frequently Asked Questions